pymeasure/pyleco/README.md

 ### Instrument control

-Let's say you have an instrument with a pymeasure driver, which you want to control.
+Let's say you have an instrument with a pymeasure driver `Driver`, which you want to control.

-You need:
+You need to start (in different threads):
 * a Coordinator (as shown above).
-* an `Actor` listening to commands and controlling the instrument (for usage see the docstring).
+* an `Actor` instance listening to commands and controlling the instrument: `actor = Actor(name="inst_actor", cls=Driver)`.
+  For an example see the `pymeasure_actor.py` in the examples folder.
-* a `TransparentDirector` instance `director`.
-As `actor` parameter you have to give the name, you gave to the actor as `name` parameter.
+* a `TransparentDirector`: `director=TransparentDirector(actor="inst_actor")`.
+The `actor` parameter has to match the Actor's `name` parameter.
+  For an example of a measurement script see `measurement_script.py` in the examples folder.

-If you want to set some property of the instrument (e.g. `instrument.voltage = 5`), you can just use the `director` transparently: `director.voltage = 5`.
+If you want to set some property of the instrument (e.g. `instrument.voltage = 5`), you can just use the `director` transparently: `director.device.voltage = 5`.
-In the background, the TransparentDirector knows, that it itself does not have a voltage parameter, therefore it sends a message to the Actor to set that parameter.
+In the background, the TransparentDirector, which does not have a `device`, sends a messsage to the Actor to set that parameter.
 The Actor in turn sets that parameter of the instrument driver, which in turn will send some command to the device to take an appropriate action (e.g. setting the voltage to 5 V).

 Currently you cannot call methods in a similar, transparent way, without manual intervention.